Acting whilst disqualified

 Acting as a Shadow Director or De Facto Director

-Equally, an individual acting as a Director, signing off documents or in any way holding him/herself out as a Director, but not being formally recognised as a Director, is de facto a Director and will be treated no different to a formally appointed Director.
+Equally, an individual acting as a director, signing off documents or in any way holding him/herself out as a director, but not being formally recognised as one, is de facto a director and will be treated no different to a formally appointed director.

 Consequences of Acting whilst Disqualified